 The Company settings page allows you to choose from the following payout methods:

 When you select PayPal or Wise, affiliates will be prompted to provide their preferred email address for receiving payments.
-Affiliates are not prompted for any additional payment details when None is selected.
+Affiliates are not prompted for any additional payment details when Other is selected.

 This setting also determines the format of the due commissions CSV file that can be exported from your Rewardful dashboard.
 When you choose PayPal or Wise, the CSV file will be formatted to allow payments through PayPal Mass pay or Wise Batch Payments.
 When None is chosen the CSV file will be exported in a generic format.